-The Timeline editor, identified by a clock icon, is not much of an editor, but more used to view information and control animation playback.
+The Timeline editor, identified by a clock icon, is used for manipulating keyframes and scrubbing the playhead.

 The main Timeline region displays the animation frames over time.